drwalton/cmp7172/README.md

 3. This will say how many commits ahead of/behind this lab code repository you are.
 4. If you're one or more commits ahead, that's fine and normal (that's due to the work you've done on the labs)
 5. If you're one or more commits behind, that means there are new labs or new bugfixes for you to pull down!
-6. To pull the changes, use the `Sync Fork` button to the right
+6. To pull the changes, use the `Sync Fork` button to the right.
 7. This will pull the changes from this repo.
 Depending on what you've added you may need to do a git merge (ask me for help if you need it!).

 ## More Detailed Notes